Afrden Asqer

-Afrden Asqer (أفردن أسقر, 艾菲尔丁·艾斯卡尔; born 15 September 2003) is a Chinese professional footballer who plays as a forward for Chinese Super League club Changchun Yatai, on loan from Shanghai Port.
+Afrden Asqer (艾菲尔丁·艾斯卡尔; أفردن أسقر; born 15 September 2003) is a Chinese professional footballer who plays as a forward for Chinese Super League club Qingdao West Coast, on loan from Shanghai Port.

 Club career

 Early career

 Born in Kashgar, Xinjiang, trained in Xi'an, Shaanxi, Afrden played for Shaanxi Laochenggen until 2017, when he moved to Japan to sign for Shimizu S-Pulse.
 While in Japan, he also played for Kashima Antlers.

 In 2018, he returned to China to join the youth ranks of Guangzhou FC.
 Afrden went on to represent the China under-19 and under-20 teams in the China League Two in 2020 and 2021.

 2021 season

 While also representing the China under-20 select in League Two, Afrden also played for Suzhou Dongwu in League One, again on loan from Guangzhou.

 In March 2023, Afrden signed for Allsvenskan club Mjällby AIF on loan for the 2023 season with the option to make the move permanent.